AgateTravel WeLiveToServe

 Others

-Umbrella and raincoat are indispensable.
+Umbrella and raincoat are indispensable, and the latter is more convenient for climbers.
 Sun protections items such as the parasol, sun hat, sunglasses and sunscreen are equally important particularly on the mountain where the UV rays are severely strong on clear days.
-What’s more, climbers need to bring extra items like the trekking pole and oxygen supply or relevant medicine to prevent altitude sickness; if you are going to spend night time on the mountain, head lights are necessary.

 Travel Advice & Tips

-After climbing, climbers are undoubtedly exhausted, so it’s recommended to relax in a hot spring.
+After climbing and coming down from the summit, climbers must be very cold and exhausted.
+Why not take a warm bath in a hot spring for relaxation?
 You can go to many places near the foot of Mount Fuji, such as the Lake Kawaguchi where both indoor and outdoor hot springs are available.

 Mount Fuji Weather by Month